oobabooga/text-generation-webui/README.md

 #### Accelerate 4-bit

-⚠️ Not supported on Windows at the moment.
+⚠️ Requires minimum compute of 7.0 on Windows at the moment.

 | Flag                                        | Description |
 |---------------------------------------------|-------------|